Born: ~1775 in NC [references: 1820 US Census]

 Travis Elmore, 157 acres, District 8

-Three Elmores were on the 1838 White County, TN, tax list.
+Three Elmores were on the 1838 White County, TN, tax list, along with a few other select names:

 Travis Elmore, 138 Acres, District 8